 "Stop ogling me and finish getting dressed," Buffy said with her hands on her now jean clad hips.
-Her breasts swayed as she shook her finger at him.
 "We have work to do."

 Spike groaned and closed his eyes, willing his arousal away.
 It didn't work, but he obeyed Buffy anyway.

 A few minutes later, the misplaced group from Sunnydale sat in Giles' room.
 According to the Watcher, a renegade band of mercenaries was planning on attacking the town.
 This ruthless bunch attacked several times a year, looting and pillaging Athena's Bluff.

 "So, are we going to aid and abet the townsfolk?"
 Xander asked.

 "I think we should," Giles said.
 "They accepted us here with no qualms and employed us."

 "And some of them are our friends," Willow added.
 She patted Oz's leg.
 "Should Oz help, too?"

 "I don't know, Will," Oz said through his snout.
 He was still part werewolf, part human.
 "I don't want to scare anyone."